Jeju Air Flight 2216: Airport barrier

 ICAO guidelines mandate that there be a 90 m safety area at the end of runways, while also recommending that there be a 240 m safety area at the end of runways, due to crash risks associated with structures near runways.
 The embankment involved was 250 m beyond the end of the runway.
 According to South Korean officials, the runway had been built to standard.
 South Korean officials also pointed to airports in Europe and North America, noting that they had similar structures to those at Muan International Airport.
 The ICAO's guidelines, which were regularly revised, were widely adopted by major airports.
 Geoffrey Thomas, the editor of the aviation website 42,000 Feet, said that localizers and other necessary airport equipment were not a major cause of runway overruns, stating: "Look at Sydney Airport: they've got localizers and they've got all sorts of stuff at either end of the runway, and in some cases ... the runway is going into the ocean ...
 If an aircraft touches down where it's supposed to touch down, then there isn't an issue."
 He noted that the aircraft flew over most of the length of the runway, only losing speed once it touched down nearly halfway down the runway.
 He added that even if the barrier was absent, the aircraft might have crashed into a steel navigation system or into a road or ditch beyond the runway, stating: "It would have hit that and the result would have been pretty much the same ...
 That was the final tragedy in a series of cascading errors and problems."

 The Wall Street Journal reported in its coverage of the barrier issue that the United States recommends a larger runway safety area than the ICAO guidelines.
 From 2000 to 2024, the United States spent over US$3 billion on improving over 1,000 runway safety areas; this effort was accelerated by the 1999 crash of American Airlines Flight 1420, in which 11 people died after the aircraft failed to stop and crashed into a non-frangible approach lighting system.

 On 22 January 2025, it was announced that the structure would be removed and a new one, made of easily breakable materials, would be installed in its place.

+On 8 January 2026, SBS and The New York Times obtained a government-commissioned report analyzing the damage caused by the localizer and supporting berm.
+Computer simulations conducted by outside researchers concluded that all passengers would have survived if the localizer and its supports had not been present or had been constructed of frangible materials in accordance with international safety guidelines.
+The results of the study have not been previously released despite requests from the bereaved families.
+The report discounted the effect of the recently added concrete slab, saying it did not make a significant difference in the outcome of the crash.